breadboard-ai/breadboard/README.md

 [![The Breadboard Visual Editor](./assets/visual-editor.png)](https://breadboard-ai.web.app/)

 Our [documentation site](https://breadboard-ai.github.io/breadboard/docs/) also has a number of guides aimed at helping you build an understanding of several key aspects of Breadboard.
+Here are a few that are useful if you're new to Breadboard.

 - **[Getting Started](https://breadboard-ai.github.io/breadboard/docs/getting-started/)**.
 A lightweight introduction to the Visual Editor and how to run a simple board.
 - **[Build a Librarian with the Agent Kit](https://breadboard-ai.github.io/breadboard/docs/guides/librarian/)**.
 A guide to using the Breadboard Agent Kit (a collection of helpful components for dealing with LLMs) to make a virtual librarian that makes book recommendations.